Preventive care is vital to improving health outcomes

 Annual wellness visits, including a discussion of lifestyle measures, such as diet and exercise, are vital for doctors to provide a more personalized plan for a patient’s health.
 It’s important to recognize that although these visits and preventive care are shown to reduce overall health care costs and improve patient outcomes, as many as one in three people under the age of 50 in the U.S. does not have a primary care provider, and an estimated 150 million adults skip or forgo an annual check-up.
 Studies have revealed logistical barriers, such as taking time off from work, traveling and waiting, as well as negative emotions tied to visiting a doctor’s office.

 Innovations in health care are helping to close the gaps in patients’ ability to access primary and preventive care services.
-As the past 18 months have shown us, many patient health care needs can be handled through virtual visits, including wellness screenings.
-In our own recent study, 54 percent of respondents indicated they are open to using telehealth for annual check-ups, citing convenience and the avoidance of sick people as key benefits.
+As the past couple of years have shown us, many patient health care needs can be handled through virtual visits, including wellness screenings.
+In a recent survey, 69% of people said they use virtual care for annual check-ups, citing convenience and the avoidance of sick people as key benefits.

 We expect more health plans and employers will partner with telehealth providers to make primary care services, including annual wellness visits, available to more members virtually.